alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ## 3. Configure Domain Controllers (DCs)

+### Configure Active Directory on SHMDC1 and SHMDC2

+1. Run `./configure_dc.ps1` entering the `shId`, defined in the config file, when prompted.
+This will run remote scripts on the DC VMS

 ### Download and install the VPN Client from the virtual network VPN gateway

 1. Navigate to `/safe_haven_management/scripts/local/out/certs/` and double click `client.pfx` to install it (on Mac).
 Enter the `password`.